-Japanese porcelain Kinsei teapot, an ideal Christmas gift for tea lovers !
+Japanese porcelain Kinsei teapot is perfect for tea lovers !

 The black Kinsei teapot is an accessory combining tradition and modernity.
 Its name "Kinsei" means "modern times" in Japanese.